Top 10 Best Reggae Songs Of All Time

 4. A Place Called Africa by Junior Byles

-A Place Called Africa by Junior Byles is next on this list of reggae songs.
-The singer stresses the origin of African Americans.
+A Place Called Africa by Junior Byles is next on this list of popular reggae songs.
+Here, the singer stresses the origin of African Americans.

 It talks about their proud heritage and ancestors were torn apart by slavers in the 1800s.